kev-nat/XGBoost-vs-LSTM-vs-SANN-on-Time-Series-Data/README.md

 ![image](https://github.com/kev-nat/XGBoost-vs-LSTM-vs-SANN-on-Time-Series-Data/assets/97384711/a01d864e-8473-40ec-a37f-35b77b83666a)

 <p align="justify">
-Where yhati are the values predicted by the algorithm, yi is the actual value and n is the total number of measurements.
+Where yhat are the values predicted by the algorithm, yi is the actual value and n is the total number of measurements.
 This RMSE equation will be used on the test set of data, as this will represent the real world performance because we are predicting values that are out of the training set.
 </p>

 ## Results and Analysis